bldavies/nberwp/README.md

 Please notify me of any errors by [adding an issue](https://github.com/bldavies/nberwp/issues) or [submitting a pull request](https://github.com/bldavies/nberwp/pulls).

 See [here](https://www.nber.org/policies.html) for information about the NBER working paper catalogue.
+The catalogue comprises three series: historical, technical, and general working papers.
+*This package contains information about the general series only.*

 ## Installation